BlueAndi/RacingLapTimer/README.md

 # Motivation
 For line follower competitions a racing lap timer shall be used.
 It doesn't only measure the lap time, it shows it nice via web interface, inclusive automatically result table generation.

+# Initial Startup
+If the system starts up the first time, it will spawn a wifi access point with the SSID RacingLapTimer.
+Connect to it, it will request a password (default: "let me in").
+Configure there the wifi network SSID/password to which the system shall later connect.

+After configuration, the system will try to establish a connection.
+If the connection is not successful, the access point will be spawned again.
+Otherwise the credentials will be stored to persistent memory and loaded the next time automatically.

 # Electronic

 * [Wemos D1 Mini (esp8266)](https://docs.platformio.org/en/latest/boards/espressif8266/d1_mini.html)